Electric vehicle uptake is occurring at very different rates in different parts of the world. Some countries have incentive policies, and some don’t.

 - Practical (convenient, accessible, and easy to charge).

 It turns out that most people agree that pollution is bad and we should reduce it.
-But words like ‘carbon emissions’ are irritating.
+But words like ‘carbon emissions’ can be politically charged.
 Words like ‘toxic fumes’ or ‘tailpipe pollution’ resonate.

 ✅ Sell progress, not perfection: Going all-in on electric is scary to a lot of people.
 But steady progress on reducing pollution, better charging infrastructure, and more affordable cars sound much better.